Contact angle: Contact angle hysteresis

 A given substrate-liquid-vapor combination yields a continuous range of contact angle values in practice.
 The maximum contact angle is referred to as the advancing contact angle and the minimum contact angle is referred to as the receding contact angle.
 The advancing and receding contact angles are measured from dynamic experiments where droplets or liquid bridges are in movement.
 In contrast, the equilibrium contact angle described by the Young-Laplace equation is measured from a static state.
 Static measurements yield values in-between the advancing and receding contact angle depending on deposition parameters (e.g. velocity, angle, and drop size) and drop history (e.g. evaporation from time of deposition).
 Contact angle hysteresis is defined as θ_{A} – θ_{R} although the term is also used to describe the expression cos θ_{R} – cos θ_{A}.
 The static, advancing, or receding contact angle can be used in place of the equilibrium contact angle depending on the application.
 The overall effect can be seen as closely analogous to static friction, i.e., a minimal amount of work per unit distance is required to move the contact line.

 The advancing contact angle can be described as a measure of the liquid-solid cohesion while the receding contact angle is a measure of liquid-solid adhesion.
-The advancing and receding contact angles can be measured directly using different methods and can also be calculated from other wetting measurements such as force tensiometery (aka Wilhemy-Plate method).
+The advancing and receding contact angles can be measured directly using different methods and can also be calculated from other wetting measurements such as force tensiometry (aka Wilhemy-Plate method).

 Advancing and receding contact angles can be measured directly from the same measurement if drops are moved linearly on a surface.
 For example, a drop of liquid will adopt a given contact angle when static, but when the surface is tilted the drop will initially deform so that the contact area between the drop and surface remains constant.
 The "downhill" side of the drop will adopt a higher contact angle while the "uphill" side of the drop will adopt a lower contact angle.
 As the tilt angle increases the contact angles will continue to change but the contact area between the drop and surface will remain constant.
 At a given surface tilt angle, the advancing and receding contact angles will be met and the drop will move on the surface.
 In practice, the measurement can be influenced by shear forces and momentum if the tilt velocity is high.
 The measurement method can also be challenging in practice for systems with high (>30 degrees) or low (<10 degrees) contact angle hysteresis.

 Advancing and receding contact angle measurements can be carried out by adding and removing liquid from a drop deposited on a surface.
 If a sufficiently small volume of liquid is added to a drop, the contact line will still be pinned, and the contact angle will increase.
 Similarly, if a small amount of liquid is removed from a drop, the contact angle will decrease.